What do biodynamic wines have to do with leadership in a thriving corporation?

 What Biodynamics Teaches Us About Corporate Healthy Growth

-Growing Austrian Varietals with Biodynamics in Oregon One of my favorite winemakers is Johan Vineyards, who has been creating their biodynamic brand for 20 years, mostly with Austrian grapes such as Kerner, Saint Laurent, and Blaufrankisch.
-Their land is filled with sheep and chickens, who play in their forest, then drop their blessings into the land, spilling seeds, which grow plants that attract beneficial insects, providing food for field critters, which the eagles love to eat, while those eagles protect the grapes from invasions of murmurations of starlings.
-I think I have the details right....that natural cycle of life is what makes the grapes thrive, enabling their expert wine makers to craft fabulous wines with beautiful labels.
+One of my favorite winemakers is Johan Vineyards.
+They have been creating their biodynamic brand for 20 years, mostly with Austrian grapes such as Kerner, Saint Laurent, and Blaufrankisch.
+Their land is filled with sheep and chickens.
+These animals play in their forest and drop their blessings into the land, spilling seeds that grow plants.
+These plants attract beneficial insects, providing food for field critters, which the eagles love to eat.
+Those eagles protect the grapes from invasions of murmurations of starlings.
+This natural cycle of life makes the grapes thrive, enabling expert winemakers to craft fabulous wines with beautiful labels.

 Why Biodynamic Wines Belong at Corporate Events

-Designing Your Corporate Events for Legendary Experiences In short, Sommeliers get off on delighting other people with wines and their stories.
+In short, sommeliers get excited about delighting others with wines and their stories.
 If your team is ready to explore resilience through wine, let’s design a biodynamic-inspired tasting for your next corporate event.

 Michael Perman at C’EST WHAT?
 Wine and Sensory, www.cestwhatwine.com, michael@cestwhat.org.